Updated October 2017

 version features an extra 10 inches in length and four inches in width over the standard REI Half Dome 2

 , and it makes for a more spacious and comfortable tent.
 It also has four kick-stand vents in the top of the fly to keep air flowing inside but keep the rain out.
 We loved it for rainy days when we were spending more time indoors — especially with the camp dogs!

 The Hilleberg Anjan GT afforded us a decent amount of space, providing us with above average comfort - 8/10, with plenty of living and storage space.

 The Tarptent Double Rainbow

-scored the lowest in the comfort category, sacrificing creature comforts for low weight (the tent comes in at an impressively minimal weight of 2 lb.
+scored the lowest in the comfort category, sacrificing creature comforts for little weight (the tent comes in at an impressively minimal weight of 2 lb.
 15 oz.
-The tent felt small and cramped, with a single front door and vestibule.
+It felt small and cramped, with a single front door and vestibule.
 While several other tents boasted lower interior square footage, the Tarptent Double Rainbow

 performed poorly in wind and wet weather, making it one of least favorite tents in the review.

 We tested the Big Agnes Copper Spur HV UL 2 on stick-laden ground, and put a big dog inside the tent to see how the floor held up.
 The Copper Spur took home a 7 out of 10 for comfort.

 Other top scorers in the comfort metric include the NEMO Dagger 2